Uberspace/lab/source/guide_postgresql.rst

 .. warning:: Please replace ``<username>`` with your username!

-.. warning:: If you set listen_addresses you might open your postgres installation to the world!
+.. warning:: If you set ``listen_addresses`` you might open your postgres installation to the world!

 .. code-block:: postgres
- :emphasize-lines: 14
+ :emphasize-lines: 7,11,14

  #------------------------------------------------------------------------------
  # CONNECTIONS AND AUTHENTICATION